monkey-projects/website/docs-contents/content/md/pages/why-clojure.md

 ## Mature

-Clojure has existed since somewhere around 2007, so that's plenty of time to work out any kinks it may have.
+Clojure has existed **since somewhere around 2007**, so that's plenty of time to work out any kinks it may have.
 Moreover, it's based on [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)), which has been around since the late 1950's.
 That makes it the second-oldest language still in use (after Fortran).
 And it still looks good!